 Azure Site Recovery Pricing

-The billing model for Azure Site Recovery is based on the number of instances (virtual machines) protected which is free for the first 31 days, this allows you to get the infrastructure setup and tested without incurring any or minimal cost.
+The billing model for Azure Site Recovery is based on the number of instances (virtual machines) protected which is free for the first 31 days, this allows you to get the infrastructure set up and tested without incurring any or minimal cost.
 After 31 days, you pay CHF 25 per VM (for the scenario where you choose Azure as your secondary location).
 In addition to the Azure Site Recovery fees, you are also charged for all storage usage, outbound data transfers, and transactions.
-However, you pay only for the workload when is recovered and running in Azure under the pay as you go (PAYG) model for the compute (Azure VM).
+However, you pay only for the workload when is recovered and running in Azure under the pay-as-you-go (PAYG) model for the compute (Azure VM).

 Azure Site Recovery offers unlimited compute, network, and storage scale to provide Disaster Recovery as a Service (DRaaS) to businesses.
 Since all the services are owned and managed by the Azure Site Recovery platform, there are no additional costs for site recovery and there is complete freedom from managing infrastructure.